Winter Bucket List: 50 Things To Do in Houston with Kids this Winter

 RELATED: Free Things To Do Indoors with Kids in Houston

-Armand Bayou Nature Center.
+Armand Bayou Nature Center is a great place to spend a mild winter day.
 Photo by Ashley Jones

 Using items you probably already have at home, we rounded up a long list of easy-peasy science experiments.